GovTechSG/techpass-user-docs/docs/reset-techpass-mfa-for-new-device.md

 - You must have your previous mobile phone to authenticate your TechPass login.

-?> If you have lost or formatted your previous mobile phone or unable to authenticate using it, contact the [TechPass support team](https://go.gov.sg/seed-techpass-support).
+?> If you have lost or formatted your previous mobile phone or are unable to authenticate using it, contact the [TechPass support team](https://go.gov.sg/seed-techpass-support).

 ### To reset MFA for your TechPass account